Current Initiatives

 What does climate change mean for salmon habitat and habitat restoration on the Washington coast?
 How do we restore what has been degraded in the past AND provide resilience to future change?

 In 2021, the Coast Salmon Partnership launched an effort to tackle these issues.
-We gathered available information from regional experts and are in process of developing a climate resiliency framework to apply to salmon habitat restoration in our region.
-When finished, this work will identify key habitats and tools to support climate resiliency for salmon and steelhead in the Washington Coast Salmon Recovery Region.
+We gathered available information from regional experts and developed a climate resiliency framework to apply to habitat restoration in our region.
+This work identifies key habitats and tools to support climate resiliency for salmon, steelhead, and char in the Washington Coast Salmon Recovery Region.

 Strong Salmon Future